StringPotatoTheory/convert-chatterino-logs-into-json/README.md

 4. **Set the streamer's ID**.
 In [main.py](main.py) near the top, set the variable `STREAMER_ID`.
 You can find their ID either from [here](https://streamscharts.com/tools/convert-username) or [here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/).

+### Versions

+If you are wanting to convert Chatterino logs that are from before late 2023 that have the below format, [download v1.0.0 here](https://github.com/StringPotatoTheory/convert-chatterino-logs-into-json/releases/tag/v1.0.0).

+- `[12:44:00]  username: message` (with two spaces after the timestamp)
+- `[18:51:25] username gifted a Tier 1 sub to username2!` (only one space after the timestamp)

+If your logs are from a newer Chatterino version, [download a newer release](https://github.com/StringPotatoTheory/convert-chatterino-logs-into-json/releases) or clone this repo as you would normally.

 ### Run it

 Run it using: